0xPolygonMiden/miden-vm/docs/src/design/decoder/main.md

 Overall, three control flow operations are used when decoding a *span* block:
 1. `SPAN` operation is used to initialize a hasher and absorbs the first operation batch into it.
 2. `RESPAN` operation is used to absorb any additional batches in the span block.
-3. `END` operation is used to end the decoding of a span block and retrieve it hash from the hash co-processor.
+3. `END` operation is used to end the decoding of a span block and retrieve its hash from the hash co-processor.

 #### Operation group decoding
 As described [here](/miden/design/programs.html#Span-block), an operation group is a sequence of operations which can be encoded into a single field element.
 For a field element of $64$ bits, we can fit up to $9$ operations into a group.
 We do this by concatenating binary representations of opcodes together with the first operation located in the least significant position.